Kaggle/docker-python/README.md

 * `--gpu` to test the GPU image.

-## Tensorflow custom pre-built wheels
+## Tensorflow custom pre-built wheel

-We are building Tensorflow from sources mainly for:
+A Tensorflow custom pre-built wheel is used mainly for:

+* Faster build time: Building tensorflow from sources takes ~1h.
+Keeping this process outside the main build allows faster iterations when working on our Dockerfiles.

+Building Tensorflow from sources:

-* Better performance.
-When building from sources, we can leverage CPU specific optimizations
+* Increase performance: When building from sources, we can leverage CPU specific optimizations
-* Tensorflow with GPU support must be built from sources
+* Is required: Tensorflow with GPU support must be built from sources

 The [Dockerfile](tensorflow-whl/Dockerfile) and the [instructions](tensorflow-whl/README.md) can be found in the [tensorflow-whl folder/](tensorflow/).